 The word brasil means “red like an ember” from the Portuguese brazil wood tree with its orange-red heartwood used to make bows for stringed instruments.
-That’s cool.

-The Amazon is not one river but hundreds of different waterways that stretch over 4,250 miles (6,840 kilometers), making it the longest river on Earth.
+The Amazon river is actually not one river but hundreds of different waterways that stretch over 4,250 miles (6,840 kilometers), making it the longest river on Earth.

 Brazil has the greatest variety of animals in the world with over 600 mammal species, 1,500 fish species, 1,600 bird species, and 100,000 different types of insects.
 Whoa…who knows what you’ll come across?